ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

-# Events (status update)
+# Logistics Events

-Status updates in ONE Record can be added to Logistics Objects bying posting an Event object to a dedicated Events endpoint.
+Logistics Events (also known as status updates) in ONE Record can be added to Logistics Objects by posting a LogisticsEvent object to the events endpoint of a LogisticsObject.

-Any Logistics Object can be assigned new events.
+LogisticsEvents can be submitted to any LogisticsObject, if the submitter has sufficient access.

 ## Create event (POST)